ChristophReich1996/Dirac-GAN/README.md

-# DiracGAN
+# Dirac-GAN
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/ChristophReich1996/Cell-DETR/blob/master/LICENSE)

-This repository implements (PyTorch) the DiracGAN proposed in the paper "Which Training Methods for GANs do actually Converge?" by [Mescheder](https://github.com/LMescheder) et al. [1].
+This repository implements (PyTorch) the Dirac-GAN proposed in the paper "Which Training Methods for GANs do actually Converge?" by [Mescheder](https://github.com/LMescheder) et al. [1].
 The original implementation of the authors can be found [here](https://github.com/LMescheder/GAN_stability).

 This work was done as part of the lecture deep generative models at TU Darmstadt supervised by [Dr. Anirban Mukhopadhyay](https://www.informatik.tu-darmstadt.de/gris/startseite_1/team/team_details_60224.en.jsp).